anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 ## Installation instructions ##

 ### Prerequisites ###
-DataCleaningTool has been developed and tested in MATLAB Version: R2018b and requires the following toolboxes.
+AnomalyDetectionApp has been developed and tested in Python Version: v3.7 and requires the following libraries.
 1. System Identification Toolbox;

 ### Application installation ###